msztolcman/sendria/README.md

 ## Warning

 This is still under heavy development.
 If you install it don't complain if something doesn't work.
-Oh, and even when omitting the `-f` switch the process stays in foreground for now.
+But please do let me know or send a pull request!

 ## Credits